humank/cfn-lab/README.md

 AWS Cloudformation and Stackset lab

 The training material is reference from awslab startup-kit-templates.
-In order to introduce staceset, I add a master stack yaml file.
+In order to introduce stackset, I add a master stack yaml file.